Let's Play Reporter

-Let's Play Reporter was an early American television series.
+Let's Play Reporter is an early American television series.
 It was an experimental test program broadcast on May 23, May 30 and June 6, 1946.

 Presumably intended to try out a new concept on television, it was produced by the American Broadcasting Company but aired on DuMont Television Network station WABD-TV.

 Though only aired on a single station, it nevertheless represents an early example of television programming.